Amex: A Common Stock With Uncommon Profits

 American Express, firmly anchored in the US, has several very strong assets that will be the basis of its future growth and profitability: 1) a portfolio of affluent, high spending customers with limited price sensitivity and a low rate of default - average FICO of 764, average spend of $13.6k for US customers and circa $35k for US "core user" members - 2) the fourth biggest general purpose card network in the world by purchase volume in 2015, first in the US and 3) a top tier powerful brand recognisable around the world and unbeaten in its home market.

-This very significant "moat", in buffetesque terminology, has allowed American Express to sustain an extraordinary ROE of around 25%, a pay out of circa 100% and - till recently - a reasonable rate of revenue growth of around 5% during last 5 years.
+This very significant "moat," in buffetesque terminology, has allowed American Express to sustain an extraordinary ROE of around 25%, a payout of circa 100% and - till recently - a reasonable rate of revenue growth of around 5% during the last 5 years.

 Despite temporary setbacks, the underlying rate of growth in key segments is still decent.
-US cards billed business is growing at around 6% - 7%, with consumer loans growing at 7%.
-The international activity of Amex, so maligned due to the strength of the dollar and the termination of the Costco partnership in Canada, was growing at around 5% in terms of FX adjusted non interest income and 3% in terms of FX adjusted international billed business.
+US cards billed business is growing at around 6%-7%, with consumer loans growing at 7%.
+The international activity of Amex, so maligned due to the strength of the dollar and the termination of the Costco partnership in Canada, was growing at around 5% in terms of FX adjusted non-interest income and 3% in terms of FX adjusted international billed business.

 … and the future

-Looking to the future, American Express wants to build on its core strengths to reach a revenues growth ratio of around 6%, and EPS ratio of circa 10%.
+Looking to the future, American Express wants to build on its core strengths to reach a revenue growth ratio of around 6%, and EPS ratio of circa 10%.

-The development of the consumer credit in the US and overseas leveraging detailed customer information and opening low cost channels is one of the main priorities of Amex's strategy.
+The development of the consumer credit in the US and overseas leveraging detailed customer information and opening low-cost channels is one of the main priorities of Amex's strategy.

-The move makes sense taking into account the affluent and low default risk portfolio of clients Amex owns: at the end of 2015 US loan quality was excellent in absolute and compared terms and a significant gap existed on compared net write-off rates between Amex US lending and the industry benchmark.
+The move makes sense taking into account the affluent and low default risk portfolio of clients Amex owns: At the end of 2015, US loan quality was excellent in absolute and compared terms and a significant gap existed on compared net write-off rates between Amex US lending and the industry benchmark.

 Therefore, providing expensive credit to a collective characterized with a low default rate and not particularly price sensitive should significantly enhance profits at the group level.
 And there is an important scope for development of the business in the US and abroad.

-The development of the small and mid sized business offering in the US and overseas makes sense too, but faces bigger constraints in terms of competition.
-Important resources are being deployed nevertheless: investment level increased of 16% CAGR during the period 2013 - 2015 and pure technology investment was up 31% CAGR over the period.
+The development of the small and mid-sized business offering in the US and overseas makes sense too, but faces bigger constraints in terms of competition.
+Important resources are being deployed nevertheless: Investment level increase of 16% CAGR during the period 2013-2015 and pure technology investment was up 31% CAGR over the period.

-The goal is to combine a leading suite of products, the Amex brand and data & payments technology to develop under penetrated mid market and small businesses segments in the US and abroad.
+The goal is to combine a leading suite of products, the Amex brand and data & payments technology to develop under-penetrated mid-market and small businesses segments in the US and abroad.

-These two key initiatives should be combined with the resetting of costs basis through reengineering of processes, organizational stream lining and selective cost cutting.
+These two key initiatives should be combined with the resetting of costs basis through re-engineering of processes, organizational streamlining and selective cost-cutting.

 The forever stock